LineageOS/lineage_wiki/pages/how-tos/bugs.md

 - Ask if it is fixed already - if the report is still open it probably is still present!
 - Ask for status updates - we can't provide them (no ETA!)
 - Ping people/maintainers - most of them already check the tracker
+- Post bugs on modified devices (e.g., devices with many add-ons, or rooted devices) -  as those modifications are potentially causes for your issue.

 We accept bugs on the following: